 After many wasted moments of filling out surveys I wracked up enough points to receive a few magazine subscriptions.
-Yesterday an issue of Paste was waiting for me.
+Yesterday an issue of

 I've been looking at a lot of magazines in the past few weeks for a class of mine and I've been sorely disappointed at the general design and layout of the lot of them.
 This beauty of a cover had me almost in tears.
 Having a background in both art and graphic design has given me interesting perspectives on design.
 For the most part I find computer generated art to be very flat.
 I am working on bringing texture and interest to the type itself.
 This masthead really nailed it.